Scroll down for information and advice on court cases after a fatal crash.

 Having your say about criminal justice

-If you have a comment or concern about the criminal justice system, you have a right to be heard and your point of view considered.
-Agencies welcome your feedback, and speaking up may also help improve criminal justice in the future.
-For information on making a comment or complaint about the police, go to pirc.scot or call 0808 178 5577.
+If you have a comment or a concern about the criminal justice system you have a right to be heard and your point of view considered.
+Speaking up may also help improve criminal justice in the future.

-If you are not happy with a response you receive
+If you are not satisfied with a response you receive

 Complaint policies usually explain steps you can take if you are not satisfied with a response.
 Usually, this includes giving you the chance to have your comments considered by someone else, such as someone more senior.

-If you are still not satisfied with another response you receive, a complaint policy may give you further opportunities, such as having your comments considered by a specialist team, or by the boss of the organisation.
+If you are still not satisfied with another response you receive, a complaint policy may give you further opportunities, such as having your comments reconsidered by a specialist team, or by the boss of the organisation.
 There may also be an opportunity to have your comments considered by an independent agency.
-For example, the Police Investigations and Review Commissioner investigates complaints about the police.
+For example, the Independent Office for Police Conduct investigates complaints about the police.

 Having your say to the government

-Criminal justice organisations are set up and regulated by the government, and are the responsibility of particular government departments and their ministers, elected by you.
+Criminal justice organisations, such as the police and CPS, are set up and regulated by the government, and are the responsibility of particular government departments and their ministers.